 Essential oils can be used as a form of integrative medicine alongside other medications.
 Sandalwood is an excellent remedy for treating vaginal tract infection as well as vaginal inflammation (9).

 Mix 10 drops of Sandalwood oil with 3 drops of Lavender oil and 3 drops of Chamomile German oil.
 Take 2 to 3 drops of the mixture and add it to 100 ml of Vitamin E cream or aloe vera gel.
 It is crucial that you use only unadulterated or purest oils.

 5. Lowers high blood pressure

-The hypotensive compound present in the sandalwood essential oil helps in reducing hypertension.
+The hypotensive compounds present in the sandalwood essential oil help in reducing hypertension.
 High blood pressure is the result of stress and anxiety.

 Taking the oil internally (via food or beverages) regulates blood pressure levels in the body.
 Maintaining healthy blood pressure levels requires a good lifestyle, proper diet, and exercise.
 Sandalwood essential oil makes the process easier.
 The aroma of the oil gives you a relaxed mind and sound sleep (10).